Communicative Disorders - Deaf Education Option, M.A.

 Advancement to Candidacy

 Each student in a master's degree program must file for advancement to candidacy.
-See Admissions and Master's Degree Programs, Division of Graduate Studies.
+See Admissions and Master's Degree Programs, Division of Research and Graduate Studies.

 Graduate-Level Writing Competence

 California State University, Fresno requires that students have graduate-level writing abilities before being advanced to candidacy for the master's degree.
-Students can demonstrate these abilities by passing the writing component of CDDS 200 and obtaining written clearance from the instructor.
+Students can demonstrate these abilities by passing the writing component of CSDS 201 and obtaining written clearance from the instructor.
 If GWR clearance is denied, students may appeal to the course instructor.
-Please see the CDDS Graduate Handbook for more information.
+Please see the CSDS Graduate Handbook for more information.